 For the 1999 series, the fields were very large and the pack was split into two groups.
 The "Renault Sport Clio Trophy" for the front runners and the "Trophée Renault sport" for the rest.

-In 2000, the trophy series ran as a support race for Le mans 24.
-60 cars started and on the run to the 1st Mulsanne chicane on the first lap someone spun off and bounced back through the middle of the pack.
+60 cars started and on the run to the 1st Mulsanne chicane on the first lap a car spun off and bounced back through the middle of the pack.

-25 cars were badly damaged in the 7 lap race and another 10 failed to finish.
+25 cars were badly damaged in the 10 lap race and another 10 cars failed to finish.

 on the 22nd April 1999 Rafaele Fortunato, 43 year old Italian, was killed in an accident during the Renault Sport Clio Trophy at Jarama on the 22 April 1999.